Courses Descriptions 2025

 This group provides a relaxed environment for participants who share similar interest and ability.
 A good knowledge of how to play by Western rules using the book The Mahjong Players Companion by Thompson and Maloney is required.
 Although players can assist each other when necessary there is no actual tutoring in this class.

-Please note those new to Mahjong, or with limited knowledge of the game will need to enrol in Beginner Mahjong starting in 2025.
+Please note those new to Mahjong, or with limited knowledge of the game will need to enrol in Beginner Mahjong starting in 2025 (see above).

 Where: Eltham Central Pavilion